kamranmuazzam/uloom/documents/obGyn/obs.typ

 - Antepartum hemorrhage.
 - Impending uterine rupture.
 - Failed trial of labor.
+== Pfannenstiel Incision
 *The reason Pfannenstiel incision is better than longitudinal incision*#viva
 - Better cosmetic appearance.
 - Less postoperative pain.
 - Stronger wound healing.
 - Fewer hernias and infections.
 - Better exposure to lower uterine segment.

+= Post Partum Haemorrhage(PPH)
+about 500 ml of blood loss is expected in Normal Vaginal Delivery.
+PPH is when blood loss exceeds 500 ml, or more than 1000 ml in case of cesarean section.